Orange County Divorce Process

 As family law professionals, we fully understand that going to family court to try and solve a problem is often one of the most stressful and potentially expensive events that can take place in your life.
 It is also one of the least efficient ways to problem solve, too.

-Through this article, we hope to help you understand the Court’s point of view, so you can better understand why your judge may be making the decisions they make in your case.
+Whether you hire an attorney to assist you or you do not, you need to understand the Court’s point of view, so you can better understand why a judge may be making the decisions they make in your case.

 Each judge comes to the bench after years of practicing law as an attorney.
 Some judges were bankruptcy lawyers, some were criminal prosecutors, while others practiced in other areas of the law.
 When they became judges, they were probably randomly assigned to the family law bench, usually with little or no actual family law experience or even a solid understanding of how the family court process works.
 The good news is that all new judges go to “judge school” to learn their job and your judge may have been on the family court bench for many years, having handled thousands of cases before yours.
 One thing that is for sure, judges get a lot of experience in a short amount of time because family court is always busy.